johnowhitaker/personal_site/essays/iabied.md

 As a bonus, reasoning models currently output their 'chain of thought' in ~English, and the labs are very aware that this is a fragile and beneficial state we shouldn't throw away.
 There's a [lot of agreement that this is worth preserving](https://arxiv.org/pdf/2507.11473), and a lot of work being done to ensure this remains a useful way to keep a window on these 'thinking' models to catch early signs of unwanted behaviour.

 AI-assisted interpretability is also not nearly as doomed as they make out.
-The authors tend to treat intellignece as one singular, scalar thing - a dumber model cannot hope to outwit a smarter model, and smarter models will be more dangerous.
+The authors tend to treat intelligence as one singular, scalar value - a dumber model cannot hope to outwit a smarter model, and smarter models will be more dangerous.
 I disagree, and think (for example) we could build models focused on understanding what other models are 'reasoning' about, without needing to give the interpreter model any tools or agency.
-More on this in a later section.

 ## What Do They Want (Alignment)

 Now onto alignment, which the authors frame as this near-impossible task.
 After all, we can't write down exactly what the 'human values' we want are, and even if we did, optimization towards those might instead lead to all sorts of warped and crazy actual 'wants', like a desire for smiles, which in turn might lead to engineering a smiling virus...
-If we were building these things from scratch, from some sort of self-assembling logic machines, which followed our specified rules like a malicious djinn following the letter of the wish in an old story, I'd agree we're in trouble.
+If we were building these AIs from scratch, from some sort of self-assembling game-playing logic machines, which followed our specified rules like a malicious djinn following the letter of the wish in an old story, I'd agree we're in trouble.

 But we're actually in a super lucky spot, thanks to how the tech is developing in practice.
 See, to get around the difficulty of carefully writing out the specific objective we want, it would be great if we could start the models out with some incredible, general distillation of human behaviours and values, some trove of interactions and information that gave them a more robust understanding of humans... something like the internet?

 If you ask an LLM today "should I go camping in this park where there's a wildfire warning", the LLM will advise against it.
 This is not because the maker trained it to advise against hiking in wildfires, or because they carefully told it what to do in that situation.
 Instead, they trained it to advise against drinking bleach, and to recommend healthy habits, and to help out with programming and math problems.
 To get better at doing so, the LLM didn't have to start from scratch.
-Instead, it built on the rich features and concepts it learnt during pre-training, including the conveneint shortcut ideas that make all the specific examples more likely: be helpful, be good.
+Instead, it built on the rich features and concepts it learnt during pre-training, including the convenient shortcut ideas that make all the specific examples more likely: be helpful, be good.
 These bleed into other cases, giving us AI's that (in general) act 'good' in a huge number of situations.

 This is great news!
 The model doesn't need to learn what good is from a list of rules, it can build on the priors introduced by trillions of tokens of human-written text.
 This is a far nicer situation than we could have hoped for!
 And not one the authors envisioned when they were dreaming of uncaring evil optimizers back in the 2000s.